 The card couldn’t be simpler to use.
-You wave the card over readers as you walk on and off transport, aside from trams (where it is only off).
+You wave the card over readers as you walk on and off transport.
 The machines on the MTR subway will calculate your fare and deduct the correct amount.
 You are allowed to go overdrawn by a maximum of HK$35.
-The outstanding debit will be calculated and deducted the next time you top up.
-To check how much credit you have remaining use the signed machines inside MTR stations, where you can also recharge with cash or credit card.
+The outstanding debt will be calculated and deducted the next time you top-up.
+You can check your balance and refill your card using the machines in the metro stations and at many convenience stores around the city.

-No, several retailers in both Macau and Shenzhen have been accepting the card.
-However, especially in Macau, the number of participating outlets is limited, and you should check ahead of time.
-Neither city is anywhere near as universally covered as Hong Kong.
-7-Eleven's in Shenzhen and two KFC’s in Macau are now accepting the card.
+Some retailers in both Macau and Shenzhen have been accepting the card.
+However, the number of participating outlets is limited and you should check ahead of time.
+Neither city is anywhere near as universally covered as Hong Kong, and you shouldn't rely on using your Octopus card anywhere outside of the city.